A History of Beer – As We See It

 – Total annual Anheuser-Busch output: 125,000,000 barrels at 32 breweries world wide (approximately)

-– Number of pints served at the Portsmouth Brewery since 1991: about 4.5 million.
-Laid end-to-end, they’d form a line from Boston to Baltimore, over four hundred miles.
+– Number of pints served at the Portsmouth Brewery since 1991: about 8 million.
+Placed side by side, they’d form a line stretching from Portsmouth to Philadelphia, over four hundred miles!